opiter09/Fossil-Fighters-E-In-J/README.md

 # Fossil-Fighters-E-In-J
 This rather unnecessary little repo allowd you to transplant FF1 English text into the Japanese version.
-It also transplants the fonts, sadly rendering all Japanese names as blank.
+It also transplants the fonts, sadly rendering all Japanese player names as blank.

 NOTE: This requires *two* ROMs, the American one and the Japanese one.
 They need to be named america.nds and japan.nds, respectively, and *must* be in the same folder as lang.exe.
 Once that's prepared, just run lang.exe, wait a bit, and then enjoy your new out.nds!